Our Review Process

 Dehydrates and diabetes go hand in hand.
 Dry mouth and excessive thirst, in fact, are both signs of dehydration and indicators of diabetes.
 When we have diabetes, our body cannot produce and use insulin efficiently.
 Insulin helps the cells in our body to absorb sugar from the bloodstream and use it to produce energy.
 When the body is unable to use insulin properly, the excess sugar starts accumulating in the bloodstream.
 When the blood sugar remains high for a long period, the kidneys have to work extra hard to remove this excess glucose via urination.
 This can lead to dehydration, especially if you do not replenish the lost fluids.

 Drinking water will not only keep dehydration at bay but also helps the body remove excess glucose easily.
 If you have diabetes, drink lots of fluids, at least 2 liters per day, to fight dehydration.
 Add fresh lemon or lime juice to plain water for extra flavor.
-You can also drink herbal teas, sugar-free coffee, or skim milk.
+You can also drink herbal teas, sugar free coffee, or skim milk.
 However, avoid energy drinks, sodas, and fruit juices as they contain a lot of sugar.
+Know more about high blood sugar symptoms.

 Diabetes is a long-term issue that happens when the blood sugar levels are on a spike and the pancreas stops producing insulin that helps in converting sugar into energy or is not able to use the insulin properly.
 Diet is the main factor that is essential to control the blood sugar levels in people with prediabetes and diabetes.
 Along with the diet, the other factors that contribute to managing blood glucose levels are stress, body weight, and genetics.